-According to statistics, the average personal trainer salary sits at roughly $60, 000 per year.
+According to statistics, the average personal trainer salary is roughly $60,000 per year.

-If you want to earn more than that, you have to stand out.
+You have to stand out if you want to earn more than that.
 The highest-paid personal trainers all have a quality or set of defining attributes that stand them above the rest of the pack.